Chart Color Schemes

 Age

-The median age in Noraville is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The age group of 55-64 has a strong representation at 13.9% compared to Greater Sydney, while the 25-34 cohort is less prevalent at 10.4%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 6.3% to 8.4% of the population, and the 15 to 24 cohort increased from 10.8% to 12.6%.
-Conversely, the 25 to 34 cohort declined from 12.4% to 10.4%.
-Population forecasts for 2041 indicate substantial demographic changes for Noraville, with the 75 to 84 age group expected to grow by 49%, reaching 372 people from 249.
-Notably, the combined age groups of 65 and above will account for 55% of total population growth, reflecting the area's aging demographic profile.
+The median age in Noraville is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The 55-64 age group comprises 13.9% of Noraville's population, compared to the less prevalent 25-34 cohort at 10.4%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 6.3% to 8.4%, while the 15 to 24 cohort increased from 10.8% to 12.6%.
+Conversely, the 25 to 34 cohort has declined from 12.4% to 10.4%.
+By 2041, population forecasts indicate substantial demographic changes for Noraville.
+The 75 to 84 age group is projected to grow by 49%, reaching 372 people from the previous 250.
+Notably, the combined 65+ age groups will account for 56% of total population growth, reflecting Noraville's aging demographic profile.
 In contrast, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.